sh-lee-prml/BigVGAN/README.md

 For the BigVGAN-base model, I have not experienced an early training collapse yet with batch size of 64 and an initial learning rate of 2 × 10−4

+## Automatic Mixed Precision (AMP)

+The original paper may not use the AMP during training but this implementation includes AMP.
+Hence, the results may be different in original setting.

+For training with AMP, I change the dtype of representation to float for torchaudio resampling (Need to be changed for precised transformation).

 ## Reference
 - VITS: https://github.com/jaywalnut310/vits
 - UnivNET: https://github.com/mindslab-ai/univnet